ringcentral/ringcentral-api-docs/docs/call-log/manual/details.md

-# Detailed Call Log Tutorial
+# Working with Detailed Call Log Data

-To begin, we will need to have call log data in our account.
+In this tutorial, you will learn how to navigate and make use of more detailed and comprehensive call log data.
+In case you don't have a lot of data in your account to work with, we will begin by creating some test data.

-## Create a RingOut from your RingCentral Soft Phone
+## Create Test Data

 1. There are a few ways you can do this, but the easiest way is to put your [RingCentral Soft Phone in Sandbox Mode](https://developers.ringcentral.com/library/tutorials/test-account.html), and then make a test call using to your RingCentral Soft Phone from an outside number.